EternalllZM/rtd-codz/docs/source/rules.rst

 - **Includes asking for glitches, or discussion of any exploiting.**

-Any cheating, glitching, or exploit discussion on the server is strictly not allowed.
+Any malicious cheating, glitching, or exploit discussion on the server is strictly not allowed.
-However, if it is discussion related and not malciously attempting to inform or distribute, it may be allowed (at Moderator discretion).

 .. note::
+    :ref:`If it is discussion related and not malciously attempting to inform or distribute, it may be allowed (at Moderator discretion).
-    :ref:`For example, you may discuss the Jet Gun knifing glitch or how to remove George Romero's lightning shock as legitimate strategies.
+    For example, you may discuss the Jet Gun knifing glitch or how to remove George Romero's lightning shock as legitimate strategies.
     You may not, however, distribute how to godmode, unlock all, noclip into out of map areas, etc.`

 - **Selling or offering mod menus is an immediate permanent ban.**

-Do not offer or sell mods to people in public channels or through DMs.
+Do not offer or sell cheats, hacks, or menus to others in public channels or through DMs.

 .. note::
     :ref:`Discord ToS states to not distribute or provide hacks, cheats, exploits that provide an unfair advantage.